- Location: Nebraska

 - A notarized bill of sale.
 This document provides the buyer with a receipt for the transaction and gives you proof that you are no longer the legal owner of the vehicle.

 - The title, signed over to the new owner.

-- A Nebraska Department of Revenue Form 6: Nebraska Sales/Use Tax and Tire Fee Statement for Motor Vehicle and Trailer Sales, available from the Nebraska Department of Revenue or a County Treasurer's office.
-This form is not available online.
+- A Nebraska Sales/Use Tax and Tire Fee Statement for Motor Vehicle and Trailer Sales (Form 6), available from the Nebraska DOR or a county treasurer's office.

-If selling a vehicle fewer than 10 years old, also give the buyer with a signed statement certifying the odometer reading at the time of his purchase.
+If selling a vehicle fewer than 10 years old, you must give the buyer a signed statement certifying the odometer reading at the time of his purchase.

 For your convenience, you can download an Odometer Disclosure Statement from the Nebraska DMV website.
 If you are unable to determine the odometer reading for the vehicle, you must request that the title list the reading as either "Not Actual" or "Exceeds Mechanical Limits."